/book-an-appointment-online/Grief counselling can help us deal with any loss in our lives.

 - An increase in the use of alcohol, smoking or drugs

 - Feelings of hopelessness, not wanting to go on with life, thoughts of self-harm or suicide

 Coping with Grief

 It is important to acknowledge your feelings and not bottle up your emotions.
-Grief and bereavement counselling with our psychologists on the northern beaches can support people who are coping with grief.
-Sharing your feelings will enable you to process your loss and our minds do need to process grief in many different ways.
+Sharing your feelings and talking through the meaning of this loss will enable you to process your loss and work through these feelings and reactions.
 Working with your psychologist at Barrenjoey Psychology you will find strategies for dealing with your emotions.
 These might include relaxation techniques, engaging in positive activities and learning to challenge negative thoughts which may lead to depression and anxiety.

 Look after yourself – grief can be physically and emotionally detrimental to your well being.
 Try to eat well, get adequate sleep and maintain some physical exercise.
 Avoid using drugs and alcohol as they can numb your feelings and slow down the healing process.

-Give yourself time – losing someone or something important impacts your life and it can take time to get back to some sort of normality.
-There is no set time for this to happen and we often forget this in our western culture.
+Give yourself time – losing someone or something important impacts your life and certainly it can take time to get back to some sort of normality.
+Consequently there is no set time for this to happen and we often forget this in our western culture.
 Try not to put pressure on yourself or others “to move on” or “get over it”.
-Avoid making important decisions until you can think more clearly.
+Therefore it is advisable to avoid making important decisions until you can think more clearly.

-The psychologists at Barrenjoey Psychology on the northern beaches are all professionally trained grief and bereavement counsellors.
+The psychologists at Barrenjoey Psychology on the northern beaches are all professionally trained grief counsellors.
 People we see find it very helpful to talk through their feelings.
 Often they find it is important to talk with someone who is not a friend or member of the family.
-They often discuss afterwards they felt accepted and understood at this time.
+Afterwards they may express how they felt accepted and understood at this painful time.
 Grief can be processed quicker and less painfully when we share this with a professional.